The New Virtual Organization World

-As the recent attack on the power grid of Venezuela clearly demonstrates, an attack on the heart of a Country's Critical Infrastructure is no longer the stuff of science fiction or just some hypothetical situation in case of a long predicted Armageddon by religious zealots.
+As the recent attacks on the power grids of Venezuela, Argentina, Uruguay, Ukraine and Russia clearly demonstrate, an attack on the heart of a Country's Critical Infrastructure is no longer the stuff of science fiction or just some hypothetical situation in case of a long predicted Armageddon by religious zealots.
 Nor is it confined to the domain of an EMP (electromagnetic pulse) attack due to nuclear explosions at high altitudes over a country; or a DEW (directed energy weapon) attack on a country's facilities; or a straight out Nuclear War.
 Nor is the likelihood of such attack nothing but Fear Mongering by a bunch of preppers trying to sell MRE's (meal ready to eat), guns and ammunition, and nicotine sticks.

 This Is As Real As Real Can Get.
 The future is here.

 Every single malicious actor or nefarious organization (from nerdy kids to criminals, criminal enterprises, terrorist organizations, government intelligence agencies) who can wreak havoc on your organization in both a Virtual Environment and Brick and Mortar Environment resides in a Virtual Environment....in the Cloud.
 It's their home turf and this is where they are most comfortable and extremely agile.
 That means their presence and actions are not limited to a particular building location, geography, topography, region, or country.
 They live and breathe in a Virtual Environment .... in the Cloud.